Types of Tenancy Contracts

 Introductory:

-All new tenants are given an ‘introductory’ tenancy, which lasts 12 months, like a trial tenancy.
-The main points of this type of tenancy are:
+All new tenants are given an ‘introductory’ Tenancy Contract, which lasts 12 months, like a trial Tenancy Contract.
+The main points of this type of Tenancy Contract are:

-- It gives you most of the same rights as a secure tenancy, but you can be evicted more easily.
+• It gives you most of the same rights as a secure Tenancy Contract, but you can be evicted more easily.

-- As long as you don’t break your tenancy agreement during the first 12 months, you will automatically become a secure tenant, unless we have issued proceedings to end your tenancy.
+• As long as you don’t break your Tenancy Contract during the first 12 months, you will automatically become a secure tenant, unless we have issued proceedings to end your Tenancy Contract.

 There are limits to what you can do while you are an introductory tenant, for example:

-During your Introductory Tenancy period, if you break conditions in your tenancy agreement we can end the tenancy by giving you notice, without proving reasons to a court.
+During your Introductory Tenancy Contract period, if you break conditions in your Tenancy Contract we can end the Tenancy Contract by giving you notice, without proving reasons to a court.
 For more information, click here.

 Secure:

-After the first 12-month introductory tenancy agreement, most of our tenants automatically become a secure tenant.
+After the first 12-month introductory Tenancy Contract, most of our tenants automatically become a secure tenant.
 The main differences are:

-- You will have extra legal rights than an introductory tenancy and can:
+• You will have extra legal rights than an introductory Tenancy Contract and can:

-- Apply to transfer (assign) your tenancy to someone else in similar circumstances
+• Apply to transfer (assign) your Tenancy Contract to someone else in similar circumstances

-- You must continue to behave responsibility and keep to the conditions of your tenancy agreement
+• You must continue to behave responsibility and keep to the conditions of your Tenancy Contract

-- For more information about types of tenancy, have a look at your tenancy agreement
+• For more information about types of tenancy, have a look at your Tenancy Contract

 Sole & Joint:

-Our tenancies can be either a sole of joint tenancy with someone else and are offered at our discretion.
-Once a tenancy has been agreed, we cannot easily add or remove names upon request, unlike other Housing Associations.
-If you want to add someone to your tenancy, you will need to apply to us.
-For more information, click here.
+Our tenancies can be either a sole of joint Tenancy Contract with someone else and are offered at our discretion.
+Once a Tenancy Contract has been agreed, we cannot easily add or remove names upon request, unlike other Housing Associations.
+If you want to add someone to your Tenancy Contract, you will need to apply to us.
+For more information, click here

 Sole:

-Whoever’s name is on the tenancy agreement, then you are solely responsible for your tenancy agreement with us.
+Whoever’s name is on the Tenancy Contract, then you are solely responsible for your Tenancy Contract with us.

 Joint tenancy:

 This means both of you would have the same rights and responsibilities.
-We normally offer this type of tenancy for established couples, but applications between other family members is considered.
-However, we would not normally offer a joint tenancy to a parent and child.
+We normally offer this type of Tenancy Contract for established couples, but applications between other family members is considered.
+However, we would not normally offer a joint Tenancy Contract to a parent and child.